-Economic efficiency is, in the most general sense, is some function of the ratio of the actual value of an economic variable to the potential value of that same economic variable.
+Economic efficiency is, in mathematical terms, a function of the ratio of the actual value of an economic variable divided by the potential value of that same economic variable.

 Economic Efficiency Formula

 In economics, the concept of efficiency most commonly used is that of Pareto Efficiency.
 The efficiency measure is named after Vilfredo Pareto, an Italian engineer and economist.
-An allocation is Pareto efficient if it is impossible to make someone better off without making someone else worse off.
+An allocation is Pareto efficient if it is impossible to, from that point, make someone better off without making someone else worse off.
 An outcome is said to be Pareto inefficient if it is possible to make at least one agent better off without making any other agent worse off.

 1. Pareto efficiency in individual consumption